BIRD OF THE WEEK: March 23, 2018 SCIENTIFIC NAME: Rhynchophanes mccownii

 Avoiding the use of pesticides in your own home and garden is another common-sense practice that will benefit all birds — as well as wildlife and people.

 You can also stand up for adequate funding and strong laws to protect birds.
-For example, the Farm Bill needs your support: It plays a critical conservation role in helping America's farmers and private land owners conserve grassland and forest birds.
 The Migratory Bird Treaty Act ― cornerstone legislation that has protected birds for 100 years — is now under attack in Congress.

 Another way to help is to support American Bird Conservancy with a donation.
 Your gift helps us ensure a future for the Thick-billed Longspur and other birds of the Americas!